 The Council suggested other locations for a multi-family development, but none worked for the applicant.
 There was further discussion on putting a deed restriction on the properties to the west.
 There was no vote at the meeting about the project.
-Staff did not receive additional comments related to the project at the time the staff report was written.
+Staff received multiple phone calls and an email from a neighbor which was provided to staff by the Neighborhood Council (attached Neighbor Email).

-It is anticipated that the City Commission, at the public hearing on July 2, 2013, will consider the annexation resolution and annexation agreement for the subject property, in conjunction with Ordinance 3108.
+It is anticipated that the City Commission, at the public hearing on August 6, 2013, will consider the annexation resolution and annexation agreement for the subject property, in conjunction with Ordinance 3108.